MIT-Emerging-Talent/ET6-CDSP-group-19-repo/collaboration/retrospectives/2_data_collection.md

 - Improved my skills in organizing and reviewing research materials from multiple sources
 - Better understood how to balance individual work with team collaboration

+### Gennadii Ershov

+#### Contributions

+- Attended team meetings regularly
+- Created the README file documenting the source dataset
+- Built a Jupyter notebook to document the cleaning and formatting process
+- Researched external resources to better understand the dataset

+#### Challenges

+- Very limited availability due to other commitments
+- Data cleaning has been extremely time-consuming, which is why it's still in progress

+#### Progress

+- Developed a more thoughtful and structured approach to data analysis
+- Improved collaboration and teamwork skills

+### Muhammad Shahroz

+#### Contributions

+- Reviewed team notes and key features for the dataset
+- Provided input on possible data limitations and flaws
+- Kept up with major decisions and progress via GitHub and team updates
+- Flagged a few edge cases and shared suggestions on feature definitions

+#### Challenges

+- Struggled to attend meetings regularly due to other commitments
+- Communication and teamwork have been a bit challenging for me this milestone
+- Still getting up to speed on the data sources and technical details
+- Finding it hard to balance project work with other responsibilities

+#### Progress

+- Gained a better understanding of the main project goals and dataset structure
+- Learned more about the importance of consistent feature definitions and data quality
+- Working to become more active in team discussions moving forward
+- Improved at reviewing discussions and sharing feedback, even when not fully present in meetings